 Hindu Undivided Family, commonly known as HUF is a separate entity from its members for the purpose of Income Tax assessment.
+It is incorporated for its tax benefits, generally.

-The term is defined under the Hindu Law as a family which consists of all persons lineally descended from a common ancestor and includes their wives and unmarried daughters.
+The term is defined under the Hindu Law as a family that consists of all persons lineally descended from a common ancestor and includes their wives and unmarried daughters.
 So basically a Hindu Undivided Family is not created by any Act but by status.

 Who can form HUF?